nuxeh/roffl/spec/spec.md

 A 256 bit key is generated from the server passphrase using BLAKE3.
 The PSK is this length as a stipulation of the noise protocol framework.

-The derived key is stored in Base64 encoding.

 2. User authentication